cnescatlab/sonarqube-catlab/tests/README.md

 1. Admin password
     * file: eus_admin.bash
     * purpose: check that no one can log in as admin with the default password (namely "admin")
+1. No admin password
+    * file: no_password_no_run.bash
+    * purpose: check that the container exit before starting the SonarQube server when no admin password is specified or when the admin password is "admin".
 1. Plugin check
     * file: check_plugins.bash
     * purpose: check that the plugins listed in the README are installed on the server